How 'firm' and 'strong' was EU rebuke to Russian envoy?

 "The importance of diplomatic efforts to rectify the current unhealthy situation in the dialogue between Moscow and Brussels was stressed.
 The Russian side reaffirmed its readiness for this endeavour," it added.

-The "situation" arose because recently Russia tried to murder its top opposition figure, Alexei Navalny, then jailed him, while, at the same time, launching a lethal purge against LGBTI people in Chechnya.
+The "situation" arose because Russia tried to murder its top opposition figure, Alexei Navalny, then jailed him, while, at the same time, seeing a lethal purge against LGBTI people in its Chechnya province.

 It also arose because Russian spies killed two Czech citizens in a bomb blast in 2014, it recently emerged.